 - St-Germain: This popular French liqueur is made from elderflower blossoms.
 It’s fragrant, delicate, and has just the right amount of sweetness to complement the floral flavors and aromas without overdoing it.

 - Salers Gentiane Apéritif: Produced in France since 1885, Salers is a French apéritif made from the gentian root, distilled, and aged in French oak.
-The flavor is balanced between sweet, floral, and bitter.
+The flavor is bitter and herbal/floral balanced with a bit of sweetness.
 A few years ago, Serious Eats listed it as one of the 3 cocktail ingredients you need to know.

 - Aperol: This Italian apéritif was created in 1919 in Padua.
 It’s reminiscent of Campari in its vibrant color, and while both are pleasantly bitter, Aperol is a bit sweeter.
 Aperol is made with bitter and sweet oranges, gentian root, and rhubarb.